 The chair of the Library Committee on Faculty sends the resulting list of representatives to the appropriate bodies.

 The current standing Library committees on which librarians serve are:

-- Library Committee on Faculty.
+• Library Committee on Faculty.
 Ex-officio: University Librarian.
-Four elected members.
+Three elected members.
 Two members are elected each year to a two-year term.
-Nominees must have completed a peer review. - Human Resources Development Committee.
-Representative from the LCOF.
-Two-year term.
+Nominees must have completed a peer review.